 2. Real example: TPS6598x PD controller driver

-Let’s put everything into action!
+Let’s put everything into action and develop some functionality for a device driver!
 This time we are going to play with a TPS65987 PD controller, whose driver I mentioned in my last article where we learned about device-specific data.
 This device requires the firmware to be loaded every time it gets powered up, and we will integrate the upload mechanism into the driver’s probe function.

 We already know that the update mechanism is device specific, and we also know (from the previous article, check it out!) how to provide the driver with device-specific data and functions.
 Let’s use our “deep knowledge” to fill the same steps we saw in the previous section, this time with real kernel code.